Two layer hypothesis: Modern debates and controversies

+The existence of a distinct "Australo-Papuan race" has been discredited by modern day genetic research, which has found that groups historically classified as Australo-Papuan, such as Melanesians and Aboriginal Australians, are all part of a broader East Eurasian, or Eastern non-African, metapopulation, which also includes modern East Asians.
+This East Eurasian metapopulation was found to have originated in Mainland Southeast Asia at ~50,000 BC, following the settlement of the first anatomically modern humans in the region along the Southern Dispersal route, from which multiple populations have diverged.
+Within this East Eurasian cluster, the ancestors of current indigenous populations in Malaysia and Papuan-related groups first diverged around 50,000 to 33,000 years ago, while the ancestors of indigenous Malaysians and modern East Asians diverged around 40,000 to 15,000 years ago.

-The main controversy concerning the 'Two Layer' hypothesis is whether or not the evolutionary process truly involved the Australo-Melanesians.
-Archaeologists such as Matsumura suggest Southern Chinese people comprised the initial population of Southeast Asia, rather than Australo-Melanesians while researchers such as Turner argue that prehistoric Southeast Asians did not mix with either racial group.
+The main controversy concerning the two layer hypothesis is whether or not the evolutionary process truly involved the Australo-Melanesians.
+Archaeologists such as Matsumura suggest Southern Chinese people comprised the initial population of Southeast Asia, rather than Australo-Melanesians while researchers such as Turner argue that prehistoric Southeast Asians did not mix with either group, and instead Northeast Asians originated from Southeast Asians.

 Though the early prehistoric Vietnamese and Malaysians both resembled the Australo-Melanesian samples the most, the Mán Bạc people had a greater resemblance to the Đông Sơn samples dating back to the Iron Age.
 Analyzing cranial and dental remains, Matsumura concluded based on chronological differences that the Mán Bạc people were immigrants affiliated with peoples near the Yangtze River region in Southern China.
 Molecular anthropologists have used classical genetic markers and mtDNA to analyze the similarities between early Chinese and Southeast Asians.
 Such genetic markers suggest the genetic layout of Southern Chinese peoples is quite similar to that of Southeast Asians.